codewithmeedev/personal-finance-manager/README.md

 ## Overview

-Personal Finance API is a full-stack application that enables users to manage their finances securely and efficiently.
+Personal Finance Manager is a full-stack application that enables users to manage their finances securely and efficiently.
 The robust FastAPI backend provides financial tracking, user authentication, and personalized AI-driven insights, while MongoDB stores user and financial data.
 The modern React frontend delivers a responsive and intuitive user experience.
-Additionally, Sendinblue is integrated for email communications on the Contact Us page, and Hugging Face Phi 3 Mini powers a personal assistant for tailored financial advice.
+Additionally, Sendinblue is integrated for email communications on the Contact Us page and password recovery, and Hugging Face Phi 3 Mini powers a personal assistant for tailored financial advice.
 The entire solution is containerized using Docker and orchestrated with Docker Compose, ensuring consistent deployments and simplified testing.

 ---